mahdeslami11/Real-time-narges-khatami/README.md

 `python demo_toolbox.py`

 depending on whether you downloaded any datasets.
 If you are running an X-server or if you have the error `Aborted (core dumped)`, see [this issue](https://github.com/CorentinJ/Real-Time-Voice-Cloning/issues/11#issuecomment-504733590).

+He would like to thank his advisor Pr.
+Gilles Louppe for his wise advices, his dedication and his patience. thank mr. Quan Wang for answering my questions about his research. thank github users Rayhane-mamah16, fatchord17 and begeekmyfriend18 for their contributions to the open source repositories used in this project. he also wish to thank teaching assistants Joeri Hermans and Romain Mormont for managing the university’s deep learning cluster and for providing me with technical assistance.
+Finally, he wish to thank his sister Marie and sister-in-law Virginie for proofreading this thesis.

+I am Narges khatami

+40114140111006 student number

+Digital signal processing Eslami